G0rtega/code---work-of-algorithms-fundamentals/README.md

-Activity about algorithms fundamentals, envolving a resgister of an employee inside a company
+Activity about algorithms fundamentals, envolving exercices went through the classes